FNNDSC/mgz2imgslices/README.rst

 An ``mgz`` format file simply contains a 3D volume data structure of image values.
 Often these values are interpreted to be image intensities.
 Sometimes, however, they can be interpreted as label identifiers.
 Regardless of the interpretation, the volume image data is simply a number value in each voxel of the volume.

 This script will scan across the input ``mgz`` volume, and for each voxel value create a new output directory.
-In that directory will be a set of (typically) ``png`` images, one per slice of the original volume.
-These images will only contain the voxels in the original dataset that all had that particular voxel value.
+In that directory will be a set of numpy arrays (.npy files), one per slice of the original volume.
+These numpy arrays will only contain the voxel values in the original dataset that all had that particular voxel value.

-In this manner, ``mgz2imgslices`` can also be thought of as a dynamic filter of an ``mgz`` volume file that filters each voxel value into its own output directory of ``png`` image files.
+In this manner, ``mgz2imgslices`` can also be thought of as a dynamic filter of an ``mgz`` volume file that filters each voxel value into its own output directory of ``.npy`` files.

 Dependencies
 ------------